 * protection from pain, suffering, injury and disease.

-For information on the welfare of domestic animals from Defra please click here
+Further information on the welfare of domestic animals can be found on the Defra website

 Breach of these provisions may result in expulsion from club membership, and/or disciplinary action by the Kennel Club

 and/or reporting to the relevant authorities for legal action, as appropriate.